+Tardy # 9-10: Referral to Student Attendance Mediation (SAM) and additional Saturday School.
 Truancies - Any absence without parental permission or without permission of a school authority for thirty minutes or more from any class constitutes truancy.
-Any unexcused absences will be referred to the assistant principal for assignment of detention, Saturday School or suspension.
+Any unexcused absences will be referred to the assistant principal for assignment of educational intervention, detention, and/or Saturday School.